44caleb/printf/README.md

 # printf
-ALX team project on the printf function
+ALX team project on printf
+Where we are to create a functioning printf function just like the standard one in the stdio.h header file.